JamesMConroy/Resume/README.md

-# Software Engineer for HIre
+# Software Engineer for Hire

 This repo contains my resume.